The Lq-Minkowski problem of anisotropic p-torsional rigidity: Notations and Background Materials

-Furthermore, Li \cite{LCHAO2025} demonstrated that the satisfaction of anisotropic $p$-torsional rigidity is analogous to that of classical torsional rigidity.
+Moreover, Li \cite[Proposition 3.6]{LCHAO2025} proved that the anisotropic $p$-torsional rigidity satisfies a property analogous to the classical torsional rigidity.
 Let $u$ be a solution of (\ref{Eq:patr}), $1<p<\infty$ and $K, L \in \mathscr{K}^n$.
-Then the anisotropic $p$-torsional rigidity $\tau_{F,p}(K)$ is positively homogeneous of order $\frac{p}{p-1}+n$, that is,
+Then the anisotropic $p$-torsional rigidity $\tau_{F,p}(K)$ is positively homogeneous of order $n+\frac{p}{p-1}$, that is,

 The anisotropic $p$-torsional rigidity $\tau_{F,p}(K)$ is translation invariant, namely,